zhouandrewc/fanfic-nlp/README.md

 * [Application](app)

 A Streamlit app that implementing a recommender system for fanfiction.
-Documentation to be fleshed out.
+Currently not deployed (17 November 2020) but intend to do so soon.

 * [Presentation](presentation)